Edward Conway, 2nd Viscount Conway: Political and military service

 Conway was nominated by Lord Brooke to become Member of Parliament for Warwick between 1624 and 1625, and in 1626, he was elected for Yarmouth (Isle of Wight).
 In 1628, after his father was created Viscount Conway and Viscount Killultagh, Conway was summoned to parliament in the right of the Conway barony.
 He succeeded his father to his titles following his death on 3 January 1631.

 Lord Conway unsuccessfully commanded Charles I's forces at the Battle of Newburn in 1640.
 He became an Irish Privy Counsellor, Marshal of the Army in Ireland, and was served as a member of the Westminster Assembly of Divines from 1643 to 1649.

 He was briefly imprisoned after being implicated in the plot by Edmund Waller and others to seize London for the king.

 Personal life

 Like his father, Lord Conway had a particular interest in English literature, with literary connections including Sir John Beaumont, Michael Drayton, Ben Jonson, John Donne, and Sir John Suckling.
 In 1643, his London library was catalogued as containing 5,000 or more volumes, and his library at Lisnagarvey in County Antrim contained between 8,000 and 9,900 books and manuscripts.

 He retired to the house of The 10th Earl of Northumberland in Petworth, Sussex, in the early 1650s.
-He later travelled abroad and died in Lyons, France on 26 June 1655.
+He later travelled abroad and died in Lyon, France on 26 June 1655.
 He was buried in Arrow, and his titles passed to his only son, Edward, who was later created Earl of Conway.
 His daughter Dorothy married Sir George Rawdon, 1st Baronet.